-Bishop Dr. Michael Eugene Ford, Sr., is the “set angel,” and overseer for all
+Bishop Dr. Michael Eugene Ford, Sr., is the “set angel,” and overseer for

-Apostolic message, has been influential and
+allegiance to God and to the Apostolic message, has been influential and

 instrumental in allowing the Holy Spirit to establish “biblical order” within

-the lives of the believers who call Bishop Ford and Christ Temple their spiritual covering.
-The
+the lives of the believers who call Bishop Ford and Christ Temple their

-East Africa and has plans to construct an additional ten schools
+Kenya, East Africa and has plans to construct an additional ten schools

 and ten churches over the next five years.